 But Poles love returning to their old traditions during Christmas.
 They’re more likely to opt for homemade dishes over trendy restaurants.
 The most modern of households often celebrate centuries-old practices like placing hay under the tablecloth in memory of Jesus’ birth in a manger.

-1. Making gingerbread in Torun
+1. Gingerbread in Torun